CodeReclaimers/neat-python/docs/module_summaries.rst

-  TODO: Currently, depending on the settings for :ref:`species_fitness_func <species-fitness-func-label>` and :ref:`fitness_criterion <fitness-criterion-label>`, it is possible for a species with members **above** the :ref:`fitness_threshold <fitness-threshold-label>` level of fitness to be considered "stagnant" (including, in particular, because they are at the limit of fitness improvement).
+  TODO: Currently, depending on the settings for :ref:`species_fitness_func <species-fitness-func-label>` and :ref:`fitness_criterion <fitness-criterion-label>`, it is possible for a species with members **above** the :ref:`fitness_threshold <fitness-threshold-label>` level of fitness to be considered "stagnant" (including, most problematically, because they are at the limit of fitness improvement).

 .. py:module:: stagnation
    :synopsis: Keeps track of whether species are making progress and removes ones that are not (for a configurable number of generations).